-One of the world’s cigars capitals is a little town called Estelí, in the Northern Highlands of Nicaragua.
-Cigar factories spot this city where you can visit and buy some quality “tubes” to take home, too, if you like.
+One of the world’s cigar capitals is a little town called Estelí, in the Northern Highlands of Nicaragua.
+Nicaraguan cigar factories spot this city where you can visit and buy some quality “tubes” to take home, too, if you like.

 Estelí became a kind of refuge to Cuban cigar makers during the Cuban revolution in 1959.
-The people brought with them the knowledge of growing the tobacco and making the cigars, and nowadays Estelí produces top rated Nicaraguan cigars that are some of the world’s best ones.
+The people brought with them the knowledge of growing the tobacco and making the cigars, and nowadays Estelí produces top-rated Nicaraguan cigars that are some of the world’s best ones.
 Nicaraguan cigars are great rivals to the Cuban ones, and some people even say that they are the best in the world.

 Unless you have a car, you have to take a bus to Estelí.
-There are quite good and frequent connections to Estelí from many cities, but of course, some of the buses are Ruteados (aka chicken buses), and they are not a comfortable transportation.
+There are quite good and frequent connections to Estelí from many cities, but of course, some of the coaches are Ruteados (aka chicken buses), and they are not particularly comfortable transportation mode.

 We took a minibus from León, which took about 2,5 hours.
-Minibuses are practically minivans with 12-15 seats, so they are much more comfortable than Ruteados and usually faster, too.
+Minibusses are practically minivans with 12-15 seats, so they are much more comfortable than Ruteados and usually faster, too.

-Visiting a cigar factory is one of the must things to do when you’re in Estelí.
+Visiting a Nicaraguan cigar factory is one of the “must” things to do when you’re in Estelí.
 Even if you don’t smoke, the experience is exciting.
-On a tour, you can see how the cigars are made, from picking the right leaves for particular cigars to packing them for export.
+On a cigar tour, you can see how the cigars are made, from picking the right leaves for particular cigars to packing them for export.

 All of the cigars are handmade from start to finish, and you can’t but admire the craftsmanship of the workers who are rolling the cigars at maximum speed.
 Your guide will tell you detailed information about the cigars and the making process while you can watch a factory at work from close range.

-We visited a smaller facility, which was located near our accommodation and produced “only” 5000 cigars/day.
+We visited a smaller facility, which was near our accommodation and which produced “only” 5000 cigars/day.
 This factory was also one of the most traditional ones still left in the area of Estelí.
-There are also places, which produce as much as 10000-15000 cigars/day, but in these factories, the making processes are more industrialized.
+There are also more significant Nicaraguan cigar factories, which produce as much as 10000-15000 cigars/day, but in these factories, the making processes are more industrialized.

-The price of a tour varies.
+The price of a Nicaraguan cigar tour varies.
 There are many places from where you can book a cigar tour, for example from the Treehuggers (a hostel and a tour organizer in town), but almost any hotel or a Bed & Breakfast can book you one.
-We paid 6 USD/pp and booked through our B&B, which got us a private tour for just the two of us with an excellent Spanish speaking guide, called Darwin.
+We paid 6 USD/pp and booked through our B&B Villa Riviera, which got us a private tour for just the two of us with an excellent Spanish speaking guide, called Darwin.

 Only the darker tobacco leaves grow in Nicaragua.
-The stronger tasting cigars are made of these leaves.
-The milder tasting cigar leaves grow i.e. in Ecuador.
+The stronger tasting cigars are made of these particular leaves.
+The milder tasting cigar leaves grow, for example, in Ecuador.

 In the Nicaraguan cigar factories, the cigars have their name after their shape.
 Like one shaped like a rocket is called “torpedo.”
 The GGI cigar factory where we visited makes many different kinds of cigars.
-A big portion of their production goes to export, especially to Connecticut, United States.
-They also have an exclusive patent for one particularly unique shaped cigar, meaning no other factory can produce a same shaped cigar.
+A significant portion of their production goes to export, primarily to Connecticut, United States.
+They also have an exclusive patent for one particularly unique shaped cigar, meaning no other factory can produce the same shaped cigar.

 The Making Process of Genuine Nicaraguan Cigars